small0live/minerva-wp/README.md

 Jackson, C. L., Colquitt, J. A., Wesson, M. J., & Zapata-Phelan, C. P. (2006).
 Psychological collectivism: A measurement validation and linkage to group member performance.
 Journal of Applied Psychology, 91(4), 884.

 Kalma, A. P., Visser, L., & Peeters, A. (1993).
 Sociable and aggressive dominance: Personality differences in leadership style?.
 The Leadership Quarterly, 4(1), 45-64.

+Mathieu, J. E., Luciano, M. M., D’Innocenzo, L., Klock, E. A., & LePine, J. A. (2020).
+The development and construct validity of a team processes survey measure.
+Organizational Research Methods, 23(3), 399–431.